Adoni5/mappy-rs/README.md

 # Changelog
+## 0.0.8
+- Updated `map_batch` - now has a max attempts parameter, which defaults to 6.
+If set to `None`, there is no limit to the number of attempts to add a fastq to the mapping batch.

+## 0.0.7
+- Added wheel builds for aarch64 linux and MacOS, and armv7 in the CI/yml.

 ## 0.0.6
 - Lowered backoff time for `map_batch` to 50 milliseconds, with 6 attempts.
 Each attempt will double the previous back off time.